Advice > Software engineering

 Remote policy

-• Goal: At the time of writing Meta’s employees have to spend 3 days per week in the office which might be less flexible than your current company or other companies you’re in the process with.
+• Goal: At the time of writing, Meta’s employees have to spend 3 days per week in the office.
+For Instagram, employees are now required to go to the office 5 days a week.
+This might be less flexible than your current company or other companies you’re in the process with.

 Vacations

-• Question: My understandind is that Meta’s employees have 21 paid days off per year.
-Is that correct or is the policy different for this role?
+• Question: My understanding is that Meta’s employees have 21 paid days off per year.
+Is that correct, or is the policy different for this role?

 Can you lose your Meta job offer by negotiating?

-If you do your research well and are thoughtful about what you ask for, the worst that can happen is that your recruiter doesn't budge and says that the initial offer they made you is a final offer that's non-negotiable.
+If you do your research well and are thoughtful about what you ask for, the worst that can happen is that your recruiter doesn't budge and says that the initial offer they made you is final and non-negotiable.

 How will you know if you’ve negotiated successfully?